The Facts On Treating Acne With Doryx

 - Doryx is better absorbed into the bloodstream than tetracycline, oxytetracycline, and lymecycline, and equally as well absorbed as minocycline.

-- Food does not interfere with the absorption of Doryx as it does with some other antibiotics.
+- Food does not interfere with the absorption1 of Doryx as it does with some other antibiotics.

 - Doryx gets into the bloodstream up to twice as fast and stays in the bloodstream up to three times longer than other antibiotics.

-- Calcium, iron, and magnesium supplements interfere with the body’s absorption of Doryx, as does rose hip tea.
+- Calcium, iron, and magnesium supplements interfere with the body’s absorption3 of Doryx, as does rose hip tea.

 - If you happen to live in Belgium, Germany, India, the Middle East, or Latin America, Doryx is very inexpensive.
 Even if you have to pay for it yourself, it only costs about US $10 a month, less than half that much in Australia.